margaridav27/feup-pri/exam-preparation.md

 where d<sub>1</sub> and d<sub>2</sub> are two vectors, and d<sub>1</sub> . d<sub>2</sub> is the dot product of the two vectors.

+### Why is the idf of a term always finite?
+(Manning, 6.8)

+The idf of a term if the inverse of the df.
+The only scenario in which the idf of a term is infinite is when the df of the term is 0.
+However, this is not possible, since the df of a term is always at least 1, otherwise, the term wouldn't even be part of the vocabulary.

+### What is the idf of a term that occurs in every document?
+Compare this with the use of stop word lists.
+(Manning, 6.9)

+One can deduce this by two means:
+- considering that idf measures how rare a term is in the collection of documents, simply by this definition one can conclude that the idf of a term that occurs in every document is 0, because it is not rare at all;
+- considering the formula of the idf, one can also conclude that the idf of a term that occurs in every document is 0, because the df will equal to N and so log(N/df) = log(1) = 0.

+### Can the tf-idf weight of a term in a document exceed 1?
+(Manning, 6.11)

+Yes, if a term appears very frequently in a document and is rare in the collection of documents, the tf-idf weight of the term in that document could be very high, possibly exceeding 1.

 # Evaluation

 ### What is precision, recall, interpolated precision?